mojtaba-eshghie/SmartContractDesignPatternsInDCRGraphs/README.md

 ## Solidity Design Patterns Modeled by DCR Graphs
 A collection of DCR graphs model of popular design patterns in Solidity smart contracts.
-Based on the following research work done at KTH, Chalmers, University of Copenhagen:
+Based on the following research work:

 [Capturing Smart Contract Design with DCR Graphs](https://arxiv.org/abs/2305.04581)